 A New Orleans, Louisiana, man has been sentenced to prison for conspiring to stage automobile accidents as part of a scheme to defraud insurance and trucking companies, federal officials say.

-U.S. Attorney Peter G. Strasser with the U.S. Attorney’s Office for the Eastern District of Louisiana said U.S. Attorney’s Office for the Eastern District of Louisiana (Solomon), age 48, of New Orleans, was sentenced for Conspiracy to Commit Wire Fraud, in violation of Title 18, United States Code, Section 371, arising out of staged automobile accidents with tractor-trailers in the New Orleans area.
+U.S. Attorney Peter G. Strasser with the U.S. Attorney’s Office for the Eastern District of Louisiana said U.S. Attorney’s Office for the Eastern District of Louisiana Mario Solomon, age 48, of New Orleans, was sentenced for Conspiracy to Commit Wire Fraud, in violation of Title 18, United States Code, Section 371, arising out of staged automobile accidents with tractor-trailers in the New Orleans area.
 The “Operation Sideswipe” staged accidents are believed to have begun in June 2017 and is ongoing.

 At least 33 defendants have been charged in the federal probe the staged accidents.
 As of early November 2020, 11 of the 33 indicted defendants had tendered guilty pleas in relation to the scheme.
 Among those who have pleaded guilty and admitted their participation are Solomon’s codefendants — Larry Williams, Lucinda Thomas, Mary Wade, Judy Williams, Dashontae Young, and Damian Labeaud.